jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/undead/Ghoul Hound.md

 Temperature: any
 Organization: solitary, guard (2-4 plus 2-4 ghouls), or pack (4-6 plus 2-4 ghouls)
 Treasure: none
-Description: >
-  Ghouls keep ghoul hounds much as humans keep hunting dogs-some ghouls view these vicious beasts as little more than tools, while more sentimental ghouls treat them as favored pets.
-Ghoul hounds obediently follow their ghoul masters.
-Grathkoll (CR 2): A larger breed of ghoul hound, the grathkoll can be ridden by a Medium creature.
-A grathkoll is a ghoul hound with the giant simple template and a +10 bonus to its base land speed.
 Race:
 Class:
 MR: